arielgee/Sage-Like/.misc/tasks.md

 * abort fetch() when aborting the discovery view
 * sage-like_test-feeds.opml: add urls to XML with XSLT
 * sage-like_test-feeds.opml: add urls to feeds that the feed updated time is always set the the time of the web fetching.
 Are always BOLD
+* setTreeItemTooltipFull()/setTreeItemTooltip() - replace parameter 'thirdLine' with array of additinalLines - add feed format to tooltip
 ---